 What Procedures Determine the End of Child Support?

-The process for determining “what age do you stop paying child support in Australia” involves several administrative steps.
+The process for determining “What age do you stop paying child support in Australia” involves several administrative steps.
 Parents are advised to consult with legal professionals or the Child Support Agency (CSA) to get detailed, personalised advice.
 Here’s a basic outline of what to expect:

-- Notification: Non-custodial parents must be formally notified by the CSA or the custodial parent when nearing the end of the support period.
+- Non-custodial parents must be formally notified by the CSA or the custodial parent when nearing the end of the support period.

 How to Prepare for the End of Child Support Payments